Yarra Ranges

 Guests and visitors are most welcome to join us at any of our - Meetings (held on the 2nd Monday of the month) at the Lillydale Lake Comunity Room, Lilydale Lake Road, Lilydale.
 Our Guest Speakers are interesting, informative and cover many subjects.

-Also we are involved in many Activities - 'Out & About', 'Dining Out', Saturday Walks and a variety of Entertainment (Morning Melodies, live theatre, live musicals theatre, films etc).
+Also we are involved in many Activities - 'Out & About', 'Dining Out', Saturday and Wednesday Walks and a variety of Entertainment (live theatre, Musicals, films and Ballet etc).

 This Branch was first formed in 2006 and has during this time supported a variety of charities to improve the welfare of the community.